 For each plan, however, there is still a portion of cost that must be paid by the enrollee.
 A deductible is the amount of money you need to pay first, before your health plan benefits can be used.
 On top of this deductible, there is also a copayment, which is an amount of money you pay on the day of service, after you see your doctor or when you pick up a prescription, for example.

 While different plans will work better for different people, we’re confident that you can find your perfect plan at Nevada Health Link.
-To see what plans you may qualify for, check out our pre-screener tool.
+To see what plans you may qualify for, check out our window shopping tool.
 The enrollment period is starting soon, so make sure you are prepared and get covered.

 If you currently don’t have health insurance, Nevada Health Link is here to help.
 As part of a Qualifying Life Event (QLE), you may be eligible for a Special Enrollment Period (SEP).
 In other words, certain life events or situations, such as job loss, income change, marriage/divorce or birth/adoption of a child, may allow you to enroll in an insurance plan through Nevada Health Link outside of the annual open enrollment period.

 All of our health plans exist to reduce the costs of health insurance and make sure you are covered.
 We’re always to help, so don’t hesitate to reach out for assistance.